mkgreen/my-portfolio/data science projects.md

 **Skills used:** Python, Pandas, SKlearn, Matplotlib,XGboost Classifier, BaggingClassifier

-**Project Objective:** In this problem, we will use the features associated with clicks, such as IP address, operating system, device type, time of click etc. to predict the probability of a click being fraud.
+**Project Objective:** Predict fraud by using the data gathered from features associated with clicks, such as IP address, operating system, device type, time of click, etc.

-**Quantifiable result:** We could Classify the Pepole who downloaded the app after watching the advertisement  with an accuracy of 97% .
+**Quantifiable result:** Successful classification of people who did and did not download the app after watching an advertisement with an accuracy of 97%.

 - Used the XGboost Classifier algorithm to classify the Pepole who downloaded the app after watching the advertisement and identify the click fraud
 - Compared predictive performance by fitting a BaggingClassifier model to the data